-Cannabis root aphids is perhaps one of the worst challenges that marijuana growers face on a daily basis.
+Cannabis root aphids are perhaps one of the worst challenges that marijuana growers face on a daily basis.
 When aphids invade your crops, you don’t just sit back and watch your sweat go down the spoil.
 You need to do something to salvage your marijuana.
 However, you may ask, are root aphids cannabis really dangerous?
 Is there a sure way of eliminating root aphids on cannabis?
-Finally, which is the best way on how to get rid of root aphids?
+Finally, which is the best way how to get rid of root aphids?
 This guide will address those and other related concerns.

-Before we look at the various proven ways on how you can control root aphids from devastating your weed farm, it is prudent to understand the genetics of these harmful insects.
+Before we look at the various proven ways how you can control root aphids from devastating your weed farm, it is prudent to understand the genetics of these harmful insects.

 Root aphids are medium-sized insects that stay in the soil.
 A majority of aphids however live just above the line of the soil.
 Aphids belong to the family of insects biologists call Phylloxera.
 This family does not necessarily refer to aphids but root aphids are closely related to aphids.

-Aphids are a serious problem among marijuana growers especially farmers that prefer the indoor weed cultivation method.
-These insects spread fast especially in areas they have not infested before and they are hard to eliminate without proper mechanisms.
+Aphids are a serious problem among marijuana growers, especially farmers that prefer the indoor weed cultivation method.
+These insects spread fast, especially in areas they have not infested before and they are hard to eliminate without proper mechanisms.

 Unlike their counterparts, stem or leave aphids, root aphids are hard to identify.
 They usually hide in the soil and their color plays in their favor.
 Besides, they don’t usually walk in groups apart from a few instances when you will find a few root aphids feeding on a weed root.

 Root aphids multiply extremely fast.
 Because it is not easy to spot them, aphids sap all the nutrients from a marijuana plant, leaving it to wilt and die.